loading

 Picture this.
 A high-performing account manager pastes excerpts from an internal research report into an AI writing tool to draft a client proposal.
 The output looks excellent.
 She sends it off the same day.
 Weeks later, the legal team flags a serious problem: the internal document contained data protected by a client’s NDA, now processed by a third-party AI platform without authorization.
 No malicious intent.
 Just a modern workflow that existing compliance training never anticipated.

 This scenario is no longer hypothetical.
 It is playing out in workplaces across the country right now.
+Drawing from a survey of 1,000 full-time U.S. workers, our findings reveal a quiet crisis inside corporate compliance programs – one hiding beneath reassuring completion rates and confident self-assessments.

 The Workplace Compliance Gap Hiding in Plain Sight